Trustees

 Lesley Nicholson

-I am a retired teacher and in 1990 I was one of a group of parents from St Anne’s Special School who formed a self-help group to provide suitable activities during the school holidays for our teenage children.
-We became a charity two years later and I was one of the founding trustees.
+I am a retired teacher and in 1999 I was one of a group of parents from St Anne’s Special School who formed a self-help group to provide suitable activities during the school holidays for our teenage children.
+We became FiND charity two years later and I was one of the founding trustees.

 I have been involved in FiND’s development from its initial holiday activity scheme to the different services it offers today, including support to families facing the same challenges we faced all those years ago.
 I believe that the core values which were fundamental to the founding of FiND remain integral to its future.